turboapps/docs/reference/command_line/unsubscribe.md

       --wait-after-exit      Leave process open after it exits
 ```

-The `unsubscribe` command will unsubscribe all users if the `subscribe` command specified `--all-users`.
-In this case, the command would need to be run as an Administrator.
+If the `--all-users` option was used during, the `unsubscribe` command will unsubscribe all users.
+In this case, the command needs to be run as an Administrator.

+To unsubscribe from all subscriptions, use the `--all` option.